Bayesian analysis of diffusion-driven multi-type epidemic models with application to COVID-19: Data Analysis

 \subsection{Effectiveness of interventions}

-We assess the interventions in transmission (Table S4 of the Supplementary Material) for Greece based on the findings of the MBM transmission model.
+We assess the interventions in transmission (Supplementary Material, Table S5) for Greece based on the findings of the MBM transmission model.
 The findings for Austria are discussed in the Supplementary Material.

 The trajectory of the posterior transmission rate for individuals aged $60+$ (Figure \ref{fig:indep_bm}, panel C) resembles the respective trajectory shown in Figure \ref{fig:common_bm} Panel C, thus stressing the role of this group to the evolution of the epidemic.
 The transmission rate of the virus reached its highest levels in the third week of October 2020; the largest magnitude is demonstrated for the age group $\{60+\}$ (Figure \ref{fig:indep_bm}, panel C), providing evidence to support public health authorities in taking appropriate measures to decrease transmission within and between-groups.
 The consecutive decline was steeper for individuals aged $40+$ in the following two weeks.
 Interventions to limit all indoor/outdoor mass/public gatherings until the end of January 2021 were particularly effective in individuals aged $40+$, keeping virus transmission to low levels, at about 10\%.
 The interventions implemented at the end of January 2021 to limit outdoor mass/public gatherings of over 100 participants were successful in controlling the gradual increase in transmission in individuals aged $40+$.
 Partial relaxation of the measure regarding the closure of day cares, primary and secondary schools in early February 2021 for a month appears to have contributed in controlling transmission.